arvinche/BIOS_CAT/README.md

   3. BIOS-CAT will also record time when you create book mark.
   4. Of course you can user book mark jump to the please that you record.
-  5. If you use git to manage your code, now you can get the change patch of the row that you select.
+  5. If you use git to manage your code, now you can get the change patch of the row that you select or push ALT+Q to input SID to get it.

 <h2 id="2" style="color:#c96b00;">Build code button.</h2>